streamlit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 - Quick help from command line with `streamlit help`
 - Go through our [Knowledge Base](/knowledge-base) for tips, step-by-step tutorials, and articles that answer your questions about creating and deploying Streamlit apps.
 - Read more documentation!
 Check out:
-  - [Advanced features](/library/advanced-features) for things like caching, theming, and adding statefulness to apps.
+  - [Concepts](/develop/concepts) for things like caching, theming, and adding statefulness to apps.
-  - [API reference](/library/api-reference/) for examples of every Streamlit command.
+  - [API reference](/develop/api-reference/) for examples of every Streamlit command.